 If you want to control the entire process, you can download some states’ license data and build your own database search engine; this is costly and requires some heavy duty programming.

 Many providers are choosing to outsource the process to a third party.
 ProviderTrust offers license verification and monitoring for disciplinary actions.
 A license needs to be verified at hire and at least upon expiration (for most providers, every two years).
 However, if you are only searching on or before the date of expiration, you will not find a restriction, suspension or limitation that may be placed upon the license by a state board or disciplinary board action, in between renewal periods.

 For example, if a nurse gets her license on June 1, 2016, her renewal or expiration might be May 30th or June 1, 2018.
 However, if she is brought before the board for disciplinary action resulting from illegal drug diversion or use in February 2017, and you are not monitoring that license for any monthly disciplinary actions, you will not discover the infraction until June 2018.

 Gaps in License Verification Put Your Company at Risk

 For example, take a look at the Texas Board of Nursing Disciplinary Matrix.
-Fines are based on regulations of the board and depend on threat to public safety, seriousness of violation, number of offenses and aggravating or mitigating factors.
+Fines are based on regulations of the board and depend on a threat to public safety, the seriousness of the violation, the number of offenses and aggravating or mitigating factors.
 Offenses are tiered and sanctions associated depending on the level of offense.
-Lowest levels are remediatory and require education and a $250.00 fine for each violation.
-Fines escalate depending on levels and can include reprimand, cease and desist, random drug testing, suspension or revocation of license.
+Lowest levels require education and a $250.00 fine for each violation.
+Fines escalate depending on levels and can include reprimand, cease and desist, random drug testing, suspension or revocation of a license.
 Fines can increase to $500 per violation.